open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### JaegerRemoteSampler

 [Jaeger remote sampler](https://www.jaegertracing.io/docs/1.29/sampling/#collector-sampling-configuration) allows remotely controlling the sampling configuration for the SDKs.
 The sampling is typically configured at the collector and the SDKs actively poll for changes.
-The sampler uses `TraceIdRatioBased` or `RateLimiting` sampler under the hood.
+The sampler uses `TraceIdRatioBased` or rate-limited sampler under the hood.
 These samplers can be configured per whole service (a.k.a default), or per span name in a given service (a.k.a per operation).

 The full Protobuf definition can be found at [jaegertracing/jaeger-idl/api_v2/sampling.proto](https://github.com/jaegertracing/jaeger-idl/blob/main/proto/api_v2/sampling.proto).